terraform-google-modules/terraform-example-foundation/3-networks/README.md

 1. Run `./tf-wrapper.sh apply development`

 If you received any errors or made any changes to the Terraform config or any `.tfvars`you must re-run `./tf-wrapper.sh plan <env>` before run `./tf-wrapper.sh apply <env>`

-### Optional Variables

-Some variables used to deploy the step have default values, check if you want to change those values before doing the deploy.
-For more information check in the section **Inputs** the variables not required for the environments [development](./envs/development/README.md#Inputs), [non-production](./envs/non-production/README.md#Inputs) and [production](./envs/production/README.md#Inputs).